falchion10/macOS-Jailbreak/README.md

 Add the plist file `com.nathan.mount.plist` to `/Library/LaunchDaemons` to automatically mount the root filesystem as read/write on boot.

-Run these two commands after moving the file, then reboot.
+Run these two commands after moving the file, then reboot:

 `sudo chmod 644 /Library/LaunchDaemons/com.nathan.mount.plist`